mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 She pointed to a group of Ulukomai near her, focusing on a man and a maman, both of them fit enough to carry an entire tree between them.

 "Kinsho will lead the fishers.
 Senri, the kelpers.
-If you are a constructor or a guardian, come to me."
+Rev'i and the other guardians, resume your patrols.
+If you are a constructor, come to me."

 Kinsho and Senri nodded together in affirmation.